 Regardless of the fuel used, a boiler can supply hot water for heating alone or for heating and washing.
 A boiler that does both jobs is often referred to as a "combi-boiler."
 With a combi system, no separate hot water heater is necessary.
 In fact, when the boiler is running to provide water for whole-house heating, hot water for washing is heated for free.

 "Hydronic" is a term used to describe any HVAC system that uses water or fluid.
 There are several different types of hydronic heating systems that utilize boilers.
 Hot water can be pumped to baseboard and other types of radiators located throughout the living space.
 It can also be circulated through plastic tubing that has been installed beneath finished floor surfaces.
 In this type of "hydronic radiant floor" heating system, the flooring becomes a giant radiator to provide home heat.

 A third type of hydronic heating system, called "hydro-air," circulates hot water from the boiler to a heating coil in a duct system, where a fan circulates the heat to the rooms in your house.

-Call 1-888-635-6166 or contact us online to schedule a free boiler replacement estimate.
+Call 1-833-844-2622 or contact us online to schedule a free boiler replacement estimate.
 Find out more about our HVAC repair services, such as our boiler repairs, boiler installations and furnace repairs when our energy specialists inspect your home.
-We also offer a comprehensive home energy audit!
+We also offer a comprehensive home energy assessment!

 our service area